Ahmad Joudeh: Dutch documentaries

 In 2016 Roozbeh Kaboly, from the Dutch news program Nieuwsuur, made a 50-minute documentary about Ahmad called Dance or Die.
 It depicts him dancing in the ruins of the camp where he had grown up, visiting his family's former home in Palmyra, which has been destroyed, with his mother, and the ancient Roman theater of Palmyra, where he dances.
 Joudeh also takes the filmmakers to his dance studio in Damascus, where some of his young students talk about their lives, and what dance means to them.
 The ancient Roman theater in Palmrya was subsequently destroyed by ISIL.

 In 2018, a second film about Joudeh, Dance for Peace, which includes his meeting and reconciliation with his father at his refugee camp in Berlin, was broadcast on Dutch television on the Nieuwsuur program.
 It depicts his life once he has moved to the Netherlands and has begun dancing with the Dutch National Ballet Company.
 Dance or Die has been awarded with an Emmy in the category Arts Programming at the International Emmy Awards in New York.

 Life in the Netherlands

 After the documentaries aired, Joudeh received invitations to dance from a number of countries, including the U.S., Switzerland and Belgium.
 He decided to go to the Netherlands at the invitation of Ted Brandsen, artistic director of the Dutch National Ballet Company.
 Brandsen also started a crowd funder titled Dance for Peace to support Joudeh.

-On 20 May 2021, Joudeh performed during the interval of the second semi-final of Eurovision Song Contest 2021 in Rotterdam alongside BMX-er Dez Maarsen.
+On 20 May 2021, Joudeh performed during the interval of the second semi-final of Eurovision Song Contest 2021 in Rotterdam alongside BMX rider Dez Maarsen.